Lord High Commissioner to the General Assembly of the Church of Scotland: History

+Roman Catholic Relief Act 1829

+In 2025, the restrictions on the Lord High Commissioner being a Roman Catholic were lifted, by the passing of the Church of Scotland (Lord High Commissioner) Act 2025 (c.
+9) which amended the Roman Catholic Relief Act 1829 (10 Geo.
+4. c.
+7).

+The amendments were made after it was announced that Lady Elish Angiolini KC was expected to be the first Roman Catholic to be appointed to the position.

+Responsibilities of office

 Functions

 The office has always been largely ceremonial.
 The person appointed invariably has a distinguished record of public service in Scotland as well as having close connections with the church, often being an Elder of the Church of Scotland.

 On behalf of the monarch, the Lord High Commissioner attends the General Assembly, makes opening and closing addresses to the Assembly, and carries out a number of official visits and ceremonial functions (not all related to the Church of Scotland).
 At the formal opening of the General Assembly, the Principal Clerk reads out the Royal Warrant appointing the Lord High Commissioner, who is then invited to address the Assembly.
 All ministers, elders and deacons appointed by Presbyteries to attend the General Assembly are known as "Commissioners" and have voting powers; the Lord High Commissioner, however, has no vote, nor may he/she intervene in debates.

 Apart from his/her opening and closing addresses, the Lord High Commissioner makes no further intervention in Assembly debates but will be in daily attendance for at least part of each day's business.
 Following the Assembly, the Lord High Commissioner personally informs The King about the business of the week.

-The Lord High Commissioner also visits the General Assembly of the Free Church of Scotland annually.
+The Lord High Commissioner also visits the General Assembly of the Free Church of Scotland annually, which is held on the same week as the General Assembly of the Church of Scotland, also within Edinburgh.

 Form of address

 While the General Assembly is meeting, the Lord High Commissioner is treated as if a regent.
 By custom, he or she is addressed as "Your Grace" and is greeted with a bow or curtsey.
 When the Princess Royal was appointed in 1996, she was styled as "Her Grace" for the duration rather than her normal dynastic style "Her Royal Highness" because the Lord High Commissioner is ranked higher in the order of precedence.

 If a woman is appointed to the office, the alternative title "His Majesty's High Commissioner" may, if requested, be used.
-Margaret Herbison was the first woman to hold the post (1970 & 1971).
+Margaret Herbison was the first woman to hold the post (1970 and 1971).